rbroderi/drakkenheim/content/Places/Emberwood Village/Gainsbury Expeditionary Supply Company.md

 >[!NOTE] Background
 >- [[Armin Gainsbury]], a bespectacled and beanpole-shaped human [commoner](https://www.dndbeyond.com/monsters/16829-commoner), carries all manner of adventuring gear which they sell for twice the market value.
 >- Gainsbury is especially well stocked on mining and prospecting equipment, and sells a pamphlet detailing the correct methods for safely handling and extracting [delerium crystals](https://www.dndbeyond.com/equipment/355-delerium-crystal).
-A copy costs 1 gp.
+A copy costs 1 gp or is included in a mining set sold for 50gp.
+The mining set includes a chest, lead lined gloves, shovels, pickaxes, mattocks, and various containers.
 The information inside is filled with hyperbolic (but correct) warnings.
 The instructions are overly detailed and rather long-winded, but reasonably accurate.

 ## Appearances